shiplu/bitlbee/protocols/omegle/README.md

 By default the plugin adds a buddy called `Stranger`, you can change the prefix and the quantity with the `stranger_prefix` and `auto_add_strangers` options.

+You can also use CTCPs, there is CONNECT and DISCONNECT CTCPs, that well, do what they are called.